toddsierens/s0urcio/README.md

 # Anatomy of a browser game

 ## Browser elements
-Since the deprecation of Flash™ browser games have had to become more creative in how they are exectued.
+Since the deprecation of Flash™, browser games have had to become more creative in how they are exectued.
 Since then, and the popularization of so-called ["io" games](https://www.crazygames.com/c/io) browser-based games have converged on using an `html` canvas to draw all game elements.
 This is great for us!
 Since browser memory can be easily accessed by us, we can fiddle with the inner workings of the games!!!

 There are three (officially 4 now! #webassembly plug) programing languages executed by a browser.
 ### html